 The IPAL Project

-Full access to IPAL-ICU, IPAL-EM and IPAL-OP, as well as all CAPC tools and technical assistance, is reserved for members.
+Full access to IPAL-ICU and IPAL-EM, as well as all CAPC tools and technical assistance, is reserved for members.
 Log in now if you're from a member institution.
 Or to learn more about membership, please call Member Services at 212-201-2674.